 Fig. 1.4.
 Different properties of the CPB qubit can serve to discriminate its $|0\rangle$ (blue curves) and $|1\rangle$ (red curves) states.
-The difference in a given property between the two qubit states is shown in orange. a) Average charge $\langle N \rangle$ of the island in the charge regime (same parameter as in Fig. 1.2a), as a function of the reduced gate charge $N_g$ . b) Persistent loop current of the split CPB in the intermediate regime (same parameter as in Fig. 1.2b), as a function of $\delta$ . c) Quantum inductance of the CPB in the intermediate regime (same parameter as in Fig. 1.2b), as a function of $\delta$ .
+The difference in a given property between the two qubit states is shown in orange. a) Average charge $\langle N \rangle$ of the island in the charge regime (same parameter as in Fig. 1.2a), as a function of the reduced gate charge N_g . b) Persistent loop current of the split CPB in the intermediate regime (same parameter as in Fig. 1.2b), as a function of δ . c) Quantum inductance of the CPB in the intermediate regime (same parameter as in Fig. 1.2b), as a function of δ .

 Fig. 1.5.
 Several readout schemes for a CPB. a) The island of the CPB is connected to a voltage biased opaque Josephson junction.
-When the qubit is in state $|1\rangle$ , the excess Cooper pair in the island can break into two electrons passing through the readout junction and building a current i when the experiment is repeated. b) The CPB is capacitively coupled to an RFSET, a sensitive electrometer whose impedance depends on the average charge on the CPB island.
-The qubit state is determined by measuring the amplitude A or phase $\varphi$ of the reflected microwave. c) The CPB is placed in a coplanar waveguide resonator with resonance frequency $\nu{cav}$ shifted by the qubit.
-The qubit is read by measuring the amplitude or phase of a microwave transmitted through the cavity. d) The split CPB, which can be regarded as a state dependent inductance $L_k$ , is connected in parallel with a tank circuit to form a resonator whose resonance frequency is measured by microwave reflectometry.
+When the qubit is in state $|1\rangle$, the excess Cooper pair in the island can break into two electrons passing through the readout junction and building a current i when the experiment is repeated. b) The CPB is capacitively coupled to an RFSET, a sensitive electrometer whose impedance depends on the average charge on the CPB island.
+The qubit state is determined by measuring the amplitude A or phase φ of the reflected microwave. c) The CPB is placed in a coplanar waveguide resonator with resonance frequency ν{cav} shifted by the qubit.
+The qubit is read by measuring the amplitude or phase of a microwave transmitted through the cavity. d) The split CPB, which can be regarded as a state dependent inductance L_k , is connected in parallel with a tank circuit to form a resonator whose resonance frequency is measured by microwave reflectometry.

 Fig. 1.6.
 Electrical scheme of the quantronium qubit.
 The qubit is in blue and the readout circuit in green.
-A large Josephson junction is inserted in the split CPB loop to serve as a threshold detector: a current pulse $I_b(t)$ (top right) with a peak value $I_p$ applied during a duration $\tau$ induces the switching of the junction to a finite voltage with a probability that depends on the qubit state.
+A large Josephson junction is inserted in the split CPB loop to serve as a threshold detector: a current pulse $I_b(t)$ (top right) with a peak value I_p applied during a duration τ induces the switching of the junction to a finite voltage with a probability that depends on the qubit state.

-from a negative value $I{b_in}$ in order to reach the optimal phase range for $\delta_p$ .
-The applied flux $\phi$ , and the bias currents $I{b_in}$ and $I_p$ should then be such that $\delta(\phi,I{b_in})\simeq 0$ and $\delta(\phi,I_p)\simeq 0.85\pi$ .
-This method requires the compensation of the negative bias current by an appropriate magnetic flux $\Phi$ .
-Using this technique, the maximum theoretical fidelity is about 95% for a critical current $I_0$ of about $1\mu A$ .
+such that $\delta(\phi, I{b_in}) \simeq 0$ and $\delta(\phi, I_p) \simeq 0.85\pi$.
+This method requires to compensate the negative bias current by an appropriate magnetic flux Φ .
+Using this technique, the maximum theoretical fidelity is about 95% for a critical current I_0 of about $1\mu A$.
 Experimentally the maximum fidelity was smaller, about 40%, the discrepancy being only partly explained by level-crossings and relaxation occuring during the readout ramp.
 This readout fidelity is insufficient for quantum information processing.
 Furthermore, the large amount of quasiparticles generated in the superconducting leads during the switching destroys the qubit state.
 In a quantum processor this destruction would prevent using the measured qubit later in the algorithm.
-Although the qubit state could be "copied" using an extra two-qubit gate before readout, a QND readout method is clearly useful.
+Despite the qubit state could be "copied" using an extra two-qubit gate before readout, a QND readout method is clearly useful.